Example 3 - Distribute applications to Intrexx instances

 Application Management application

-Export applications data group
+Data group Export applications

 Expansion stage

-If you only want to change or update an application, you can create an event binder that reacts to "Change" for data record events.
+If you only want to change or update an application, you can create an event handler that reacts to "Change" for data record events.
 A separate API endpoint is available for updating applications to be exported: PATCH Applications.

 Write values in processing context (2)